ssuryanarayanan/Qi-Docs/docs/Overview.md

 _service.GetOrCreateStream(stream1);
 ```

-This stream (with stream Id ‘MyFirstStream’ can now be used to hold data values of the structure defined in mySimpleType.

-The streams Name and Description field can be modified, but the Id or TypeId cannot be changed once the stream has been created.
+The above stream can now be used to hold data values of the structure defined in mySimpleType.
+The stream's Name, Description, and BehaviorId field can be modified, however the Id and TypeId cannot be changed once the stream has been created.

 ###Writing data

-Qi has several methods that can be used to write data including *InsertValue* and *UpdateValue*.
-An *InsertValue* call is used to write a single event of data to a stream.
-The *InsertValue* method will throw an exception if the data event written includes an index at which there is already an event.
-An *UpdateValue* call can also be used to write a single event to a stream, but if an event is found at the index the *UpdateValue* call will overwrite the event with the new event.
+Qi has several methods that can be used to write data.
+For example, [*InsertValue()*](https://qi-docs.readthedocs.org/en/latest/Data/#insertvalue) is used to write a single event of data to a stream.
+If the data event written includes an index at which there is already an event this method will throw an exception.
+However [*UpdateValue()*](https://qi-docs.readthedocs.org/en/latest/Data/#updatevalue) can also be used to write a single event to a stream, and will overwrite the existing event with the new event.

-Data that has already been written can be modified with a *ReplaceValue* or *PatchValue* call and to delete data a *RemoveValue* call can be used.

 Each of these methods has a counterpart which acts upon a list of data elements instead of just a single element.
-For Example the *InsertValues* call inserts multiple events and similarly the *RemoveValues* method can be used to remove multiple events.
+For example, [*InsertValues()*](https://qi-docs.readthedocs.org/en/latest/Data/#insertvalues) writes multiple events and similarly [*UpdateValues()*](https://qi-docs.readthedocs.org/en/latest/Data/#updatevalues) can be used to update multiple events.

-The example here will write a single data event to the ‘MyFirstStream’ stream.
-The event has a Time Index of ‘Now’ and a double ‘Value’ of 1.1:
+This example will write a single data event to the ‘MyFirstStream’ stream.
+The event has a time index of ‘Now’ and a double ‘Value’ of 1.1:

 ```
 string streamId = "MyFirstStream";